 Background and Purpose

-The Glen E. Hubele National Graduate Student Award recognizes outstanding scholarship by an ACA student member.
 The award was launched by Mrs. Cicely D. Hubele, in honor of her son, Glen E. Hubele, who was a professor of educational psychology and guidance at Eastern Illinois University in Charleston, Illinois.

 Deadline: Monday, Dec.
 10, 2018, 11:59 PM EST